Elucidation/ChessboardFenTensorflowJs/README.md

 ## How it works

-This uses the [Tensorflow Chessbot](https://github.com/Elucidation/tensorflow_chessbot/tree/chessfenbot) model.
+This uses a frozen [Tensorflow Chessbot](https://github.com/Elucidation/tensorflow_chessbot/tree/chessfenbot) model.
 Unlike that repo this runs completely in javascript using TensorflowJs, all client-side.

 There are two parts: